pranabbd/pranabbd.github.io/_posts/2022-7-9-hello-icmel.md

    alt:
 ---

 Welcome to my computational materials research blog, and thank you for stopping by.
-Through this site, I take the opportunity to share my research vision, interest, and accomplishments with you.
+I share my research vision, interests, and accomplishments with you through this site.
 I am passionate about learning the underlying physics in materials and materials chemistry in different chemical/biological environments with the help of multiscale simulation.
-Stemmed from my passion, my research revolves around guiding accelerated novel materials discovery via ab initio rational/high-throughput materials design and materials advancement via multiscale modeling.
+Stemmed from my passion, my research revolves around guiding the development of novel multifunctional materials via multiscale modeling.